Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 6. Kettlebell Swings

 One of the best exercises for hip explosiveness.
-In addition, kettlebell swings train strength endurance and grip strength at the same time.
+Additionally, kettlebell swings train muscular endurance and grip strength simultaneously.

 7. Farmers Walk

 Take two heavy dumbbells or kettlebells and walk a set distance with them.
-One of the most effective exercises ever for grip strength and core stability.
+One of the most effective exercises for grip strength and core stability ever.

 8. Rope Climbing

 Rope climbing is the ultimate wrestling training: grip strength, arm strength, and core stability in one exercise.
-If possible without using your legs — that adds even more.
+If possible, without leg assistance – that adds significantly more challenge.

 9. Neck Bridges

-Wrestlers need an extremely stable neck to hold bridges and avoid pinfalls.
-However, you should build neck bridges carefully and train them only after a thorough warm-up.
+Wrestlers need an extremely stable neck to hold bridges and avoid shoulder pins.
+However, neck bridges should be built up carefully and only trained after thorough warm-up.

 10. Hollow Body Hold

-Classic core exercise from gymnastics that works exceptionally well for wrestlers because it trains the entire anterior chain at the same time and builds the body tension you need in almost every wrestling position.
+Classic core exercise from gymnastics that works excellently for wrestlers because it trains the entire front muscle chain simultaneously and builds the body tension you need in almost every wrestling position.

-This plan assumes that you have wrestling training on the mat 2–3 times per week.
-The strength training should support your mat performance, not replace it.
+This plan assumes you have wrestling training on the mat 2–3 times per week.
+The strength training is meant to support your mat performance, not replace it.

 Day Focus Exercises

-Monday Lower Body Maximal Strength Squats, Deadlifts, Pull-Ups, Hollow Hold
+Monday Maximum Strength Lower Body Squats, Deadlifts, Pull-Ups, Hollow Hold

 Wednesday Explosive Power & Conditioning Power Clean, Kettlebell Swings, Box Jumps, Medicine Ball Throws

-Friday Upper Body Maximal Strength + Grip Bench press, pull-ups, farmers walk, rope climbing
+Friday Maximum Strength Upper Body + Grip Bench press, pull-ups, farmers walk, rope climbing

 Saturday Competition simulation / wrestling Mat training or competition